Affiliate links on Android Authority may earn us a commission. Learn more.

-Do you want Amazon Alexa or Google Assistant?
+Do you want Alexa, Google Assistant, or Siri?

 - Alexa has way more skills.
-Skills let you add functionality (games, smart home features, and more).
-Home has it’s alternative to this – actions – but it’s not as good.
+Skills let you add functionality to Alexa, including self-contained apps.
+Google has a rough equivalent to this — Actions — but arguably, Alexa offers a better selection.

 Reasons to get an Assistant-powered speaker: